-How many of us have lost a pet?
-And no, I’m not referring to grieving over a pet who has passed away (which is also terribly sad) but a pet who has run away or disappeared.
+How many of us have experienced pet loss before?
+And, I’m not referring to grieving over a pet who has passed away (this is terribly sad too, see my post on losing a pet here) but has had a pet who has run away or disappeared.
 It’s a terrible feeling to be helpless and unable to find your friend.

 Despite the research and stories that animals have an innate homing ability or the ability to navigate back to their original location if they find themselves in an unfamiliar area (due to a variety of reasons), we can’t always rely on them to do this.
 This survey interestingly found that an animal’s ability to find it’s way back home varies from animal to animal and can be affected by the animal’s state of mind, age, distance from the original location, whether they’ve lived outdoors or indoors-only, and if they encounter other people or obstacles along the way. (source)